raycharius/slack-block-builder/README.md

-:information_source: **Block Builder** was built in :ukraine: Kyiv, Ukraine.
+:pray: **Block Builder** was built in :ukraine: Kyiv, Ukraine.
 If it has saved you time, we would like to ask you to consider donating to **[Come Back Alive](https://savelife.in.ua/en/donate/)** to help Ukraine in its fight against Russian aggression.
 Every cent helps.

 <p align="center">
     <img src="https://raw.githubusercontent.com/raycharius/slack-block-builder/master/docs/resources/images/logo-horizontal.png" alt="Logo" width="600px">